 1. Give Your Pets a Pass

 Dogs, cats, lizards and all of the other critters we love are typically omnivores, if not carnivores and very rarely vegans.
-Don’t try to change your pet’s diet in January — you can consider easing into that later with the advice of your veterinarian.
+Don’t try to change your pet’s diet in January, but you can try to find ethically sourced options that also help.

 2. Identify Your Favorite Foods